tlverse/origami/README.md

 Usage
 -----

-For details on how best to use `origami`, please consult the package vignette from within R, or browse the vignette [here](http://nimahejazi.org/origami/articles/generalizedCV.html).
+For details on how best to use `origami`, please consult the package vignette from within [R](https://www.r-project.org/) or online [here](http://nimahejazi.org/origami/articles/generalizedCV.html).

 ------------------------------------------------------------------------